TUDelft-IN4303-2014/assignments/milestone1-editor/day1.md

 ### Submission

-You need to submit your test project on Blackboard.
+You need to submit your test project with a pull request on GitHub.
+Your GitHub repository contains a step-by-step procedure how to file such a request.
 As part of your submission, we ask you to provide a short paragraph explaining the organisation of your test project.
-The deadline for submission is September 25, 17:59.
+The deadline for submission is September 22, 17:59.

 ### Grading